Best Enrichment for Green-Cheek Conure

 Physical Exercise Recommendations for Green-Cheek Conure

 Physical activity for Green-Cheek Conure should reflect their moderate exercise needs and 2-3 oz (60-80 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Green-Cheek Conure, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for the fatigue cues — heavy breathing, slowing pace, resistance to continuing, lying down during activity.
 Green-Cheek Conure birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Green-Cheek Conure birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Green-Cheek Conure benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Best for Social Green-Cheek Conure